fachacoso/chess/README.md

 Around this time I was trying to figure out the afforementioned idea of combining, and realized that my new found hobby was a possible solution.

-If you're curious to see my chess journey, check out my lichess.org containing [here](https://lichess.org/@/laidbacknerd "here") containing my history, rank, and some of the many games I used to help out with testing.
+If you're curious to see my chess journey, check out my lichess.org [here](https://lichess.org/@/laidbacknerd "here") containing my history, rank, and some of the many games I used to help out with testing.